 At Grange Park, in history, we aim to stimulate all children’s interest and understanding about the life of people who lived in the past.
 We teach children a sense of chronology and to discover links and connections to the History they learn.
 Children at Grange Park develop their knowledge and explanations of change and continuity over time, and, by considering how people lived in the past, they are better able to make their own life choices today.
 We teach them to investigate past events and, by doing so, develop the skills of enquiry, analysis, interpretation and problem-solving.

-The Learning Challenge concept is built around the principle of greater learner involvement in their work.
-It requires deep thinking and encourages learners to work using a question as the starting point.
+The Investigative Curriculum Cycle is built around the principle of greater learner involvement in their work.
+It requires deep thinking and encourages learners to work use investigation and enquiry.
 Our history curriculum is planned and sequenced so that new knowledge and skills build on what has been taught before and towards defined end points.

 Key drivers within history units are:

 - Application and use of historical skills such as: analysis of primary and secondary sources; sequencing photographs, artefacts and events on a timeline; examining cause and effect.